icopy-site/awesome/docs/awesome/awesome-dotnet.md

 * [Blazor in Action](https://www.manning.com/books/blazor-in-action) - A guide to building  UIs and client-side applications using C# and .NET. **[$]**
 * [Code Like a Pro in C#](https://www.manning.com/books/code-like-a-pro-in-c-sharp) - Build on your existing programming skills and upskill to professional-level C# programming. **[$]**
 * [ASP.NET Core Security](https://www.manning.com/books/asp-net-core-security) - A practical and hands-on guide to securing web applications built with ASP.NET. **[$]**
+* [Microservices in .NET Second Edition](https://www.manning.com/books/microservices-in-net-second-edition) - A comprehensive guide to building microservice applications using the .NET stack. **[$]**
+* [ASP.NET Core Razor Pages in Action](https://www.manning.com/books/asp-net-core-razor-pages-in-action) - A comprehensive guide to how to use Razor Pages to create dynamic websites that are easy to test and scale. **[$]**

 ## Build Automation